 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 25.0%.
-On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 9.9%.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 15.2%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 8.6%.
 Sigma-Aldrich seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
 Sigma-Aldrich may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide the market's best returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.